hyplabs/starkex_wc/README.md

 - We did not discuss, or handle, emitting events from the wallet to the user.
 We also defined a "react only wallet" that does not take its own commands.
 This was to keep the code simple.
 A real wallet can also generate events, such as accountChanged, and even session termination
 - We did not keep multiple sessions in memory, or handle terminating sessions
 - We did not give an example of querying or altering the WalletConnect session dynamically All of these subjects, and more, can be considered when you develop your real wallet!
-With the above in mind, it would not be approopriate to use this example as a full application.
+With the above in mind, it would not be appropriate to use this example as a full application.
 It is, however, and excellent starting point.